-If an expiration date is changed in a service plan in Service Plans > service plan name > Resources > change the Expiration date to the required date > Update & Sync, it is not changed for already created subscriptions under this service plan.
+If an expiration date is changed for a service plan in Service Plans > service plan name > Resources > change the Expiration date to the required date > Update & Sync , it is not changed for already created subscriptions under this service plan.

-As of now, it is expected behaviour and considered as the product improvement with ID PPPM-138.
+As of now, it is expected behavior and considered as the product improvement with ID PPPM-138 .

 Use one of the following workarounds:

 In Plesk interface:

 Change the expiration date of the subscription in Subscriptions > example.com > Customize menu.
 As a result, the subscription will be locked.

 Note: such locking is known as the product improvement with ID PPPM-7481 .

 Unlock subscription using Subscriptions > example.com > Unlock & Sync .
 As a result, everything will be synchronized except expiration date - it remains customized.

 Directly on the server when connected using SSH .